brettchalupa/projectbook/src/command-line-interfaces/static-site-generator.md

   merch.html
 ```

-And they'd be rendered with the proper semantic HTML with support for speciying metadata for the page.
+And they'd be rendered with the proper semantic HTML with support for specifying metadata for the page.
 Starting with `title` and the meta `description` is enough to get started!

 ## Concepts